hardikkum444/LPU_leave_automated/README.md

     - In the System Properties window, click on the "Environment Variables" button.
     - Under "System variables", find the "Path" variable and click "Edit".
     - Add the directory path containing `geckodriver.exe` to the list of paths.

+## DONT FORGET TO READE THE SCRIPT (windows.py) FOR IMP INSTRUCTIONS!

 ### Step 4: Ready to Use
 Now you're all set to use the script!